MOSCOW 1996, VOTE OR LOSE!

 26 Dec.
 2021 will mark the 30th anniversary of the dissolution of the USSR.

-Moscow, January 1996.
-Boris Yeltsin gets ready to run for a second mandate of the presidency of the young Russian Federation.
-Polls are in the single digits.
+Moscow 1996.
+Boris Yeltsin prepared to run for a second term as President of the Russian Federation.
+Polls were in the single digits.

 A painful economic transition, war in Chechnya, and the rise of criminal groups have left the majority of Russians dissatisfied with Yeltsin… and willing to vote for the communist leader Gennady Zyuganov.
-Yet six months later, Yeltsin won the election with nearly 54% of the vote.
+Yeltsin nevertheless managed, against all expectations, to be re-elected with nearly 54% of the votes.
 How did that happen?